ongas/hs-price-tracker/docs/acceptance/userstories/US03_Track_Lowest_Price.md

 - The system parses all available offers for a product from BuyWisely, strictly using only the offers list in the hydration data.
 - The lowest price and its corresponding seller_product_url are always selected and displayed (no fallback logic).
 Zero-priced offers must be ignored during this selection.
 If all current offers are zero-priced, it indicates an extraction bug and the product should be marked as inactive or an exception should be raised.
 - If no offers are available, the product is marked as inactive or deleted.
+- After selecting the lowest-priced offer, the system must fetch the seller's product page and validate that the price displayed matches BuyWisely's stated price.
+If there is a mismatch, a diagnostic error is logged and the product is marked as 'price mismatch'.

 ---